Pina Bausch: Personal life

-Bausch was first married to Polish-born Rolf Borzik, a set and costume designer who died of leukaemia in 1980.
+Bausch was first married to Polish-born Rolf Borzik, who she met in the late 60s at the Folkwang School, and who became costume and set designer for Tanztheater Wuppertal until his death from leukaemia in 1980.
 Later that year, she met Ronald Kay, and in 1981 they had a son.

 Death and legacy

-Bausch died on 30 June 2009 in Wuppertal, North Rhine Westphalia, Germany, aged 68 of an unstated form of cancer five days after diagnosis.
+Bausch died on 30 June 2009 in Wuppertal, North Rhine Westphalia, Germany, aged 68 of lung cancer five days after diagnosis.